ajlopez/Mass/README.md

 - No typed variables
 - Ruby syntax, but with explicit use of parentheses to call functions
 - 'define' for function definition
-- 'function' for anonymous functions (WIP)
+- 'function' for anonymous functions
 - End of line as command separation
 - Explicit 'end' to close block statements
 - Functions as first class citizens